Shalyne-K/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Print number with two decimal places
+Convert number from base 10 to 16